UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Allow pipeline to run 10 actions per tick (instead of 1)

+- Use robo-streamer to put Olexas videos on steam homepage

 - Make EPIC/LEGENDARY items rarer in worldgen (add RARE items)
 - Replace EPIC chest with LEGENDARY chest

 - (CRASH)  https://discord.com/channels/863625920991854602/1373658843120406568

-- Speed up Pipeline; allow 10 actions per tick instead of 1
-- Add "SKIP" Button when rounds go for too long

-- Add infrastructure for showing

 - Automatically select a background in menu (instead of hovering locked)

 - Rounding for reroll/pulse rings (balance: $8.348934893)

-- Number keys shortcuts for pressing action-buttons
+- Number-keys shortcuts for pressing action-buttons

 - UI changes in UMG-CORE: Buttons should have a hover effect.

 - Also, ALL buttons should play a sound when pressed.
-(In NewRunScreen)
+(In NewRunScreen) (Put sfx in StretchableButton direclty?)